 I delight in the story of how the term “Black Swan” came to evolve over the centuries because it’s such a great illustration of my point that we don’t always know what we think we know.
 The term is based on an ancient logical argument that presumed all swans are white and therefore black swans do not exist.
 Black swans were later discovered in Australia.

 The other one has come to be called The Duck Test.
 It goes like this: “If it looks like a duck, swims like a duck, and quacks like a duck, then it probably is a duck.”
 The problem is, sometimes it’s not a duck at all.
-Even though it sounds perfectly logical, abductive reasoning (syllogisms) can lead to probable conclusions, but not irrefutable origins
+Even though it sounds perfectly logical, abductive reasoning (syllogisms) can lead to probable conclusions, but not irrefutable ones.

 What’s a typical day like for you in your studio?
 Can you walk us through your artistic process?